 However, Lost River is lost, sunk in a river of borrowed ideas.
 In the movie, Bones managed to get a piece to the surface and used it as a weapon.
 Behind the scenes, Gosling couldn’t make something of his own from all the pieces he has found.

 Rather than tackle capitalism and explore the poor souls trying to survive in it, the movie fills the frame with unending images of decay and repackaged references.
-The narrative is aimless, filled with characters that are tossed into nonsensical situations that screws up they’re already screwed up life.
+The narrative is aimless, filled with characters that are tossed into nonsensical situations that screws up their already screwed up life.

 Just like a Refn movie, Lost River climaxes into a violent tragedy that makes the lives of its characters worse than it already is.
 In the end, the movie doesn’t accomplish much beyond revealing Gosling’s Netflix queue.